scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 <https://github.com/pypr/compyle/blob/master/examples/molecular_dynamics/>`__.
 All of the code, with two different NNPS implementations, and featuring a command line interface, comes to around 500 lines of code.
-This is quite exciting as this code be executed on either a multi-core CPU or a GPU with no code changes.
+This is quite exciting as this code can be executed on either a multi-core CPU or a GPU with no code changes.